telerik/maui-docs/get-started/first-steps.md

     ![Telerik UI for .NET MAUI Installation Folder](images/installation-macos.png)

-## Register Required Handlers and Renderers
+## Step 4: Register Required Handlers and Renderers

 To visualize the Telerik UI for .NET MAUI controls, you have to register the required renderers by calling the `Telerik.Maui.Controls.Compatibility.UseTelerik` extension method inside the `Configure` method of the `Startup.cs` file of your project.